 So her wounds were that severe after all.
 Emma pondered, "...How long will this competition last?
 Are there rounds?"

 A competition beyond reality, space, and time.
 How astonishing.
-Overwhelming, and a little cool too.
+Overwhelming even.

-Emma considered for another minute, various questions in mind and asking each of them. "...So there's going to be a lot of people competing?
-Are they... humans like me?
-Will there be Demons participating as well?"
+Emma considered for another minute, various questions in mind and asking each of them.
+"There's going to be a lot of people competing?
+Are they... human like me?
+Will there be other Demons also?"

 "So powerful, in fact, I wonder if you would make it that far at all?
 You might end up dying in the most painful way possible, or so instantaneous that you won't realize what just happened.
 This competition won't be kind to anyone, and it'll only grow more difficult as time goes by.
 Knowing all that, would you even-?"

-The child demon stopped at the expression of Emma, and chuckled again.
+The child demon stopped at the expression of Emma, and chuckled.
 "I suppose that's not enough to waver you in the slightest.
 My, my, you truly are an interesting human."

 There was no hesitation in Emma's eyes.
 In truth, she had been afraid that if she accepted this opportunity, she would have to be gone for too long, but knowing now that it may not be that long for her family to wait for her, she was at better ease.
 There were other questions she has, but there were only a few things she was certain of.
 If she could save her family and all the other children, all the humans trapped in the Demon world, she will put her heart, body, and soul into reaching that goal.